palamedes/rsow/app/views/documents/template.md

 slug: {unique name}
  ^ Typically the file name, this is the name that will be assigned to the document for desktop tracking purposes

+icon: {small icon name}
+ ^ This is the semantic icon string used to create the icon in the task bar and in the window - defaults to "file outline"